Kiarie-Dev/DSA-DAA-And-Applications/readme.md

 ## Introduction

-To start off, I would like to iterate on coding a subset of programming.
-It is not emphasized enough that the topic of data structures and algorithms is integral to it.
+To start off, I would like to iterate on coding as a subset of programming.
+The topic of data structures and algorithms is integral to programming, yet often underemphasized.
 We should write good code, not just any type of code.
-And the studying the latter helps in so.
+Studying them helps improve our coding practices.

 !!majorly these repository is greatly influenced and a product of reading CLRS!!